YorHaaa/ClassiCode/README.md

    ![](https://raw.githubusercontent.com/YorHaaa/BolgDemo/master/image-20250602181056185.png)

 7. Open the cloned repository

    ![](https://raw.githubusercontent.com/YorHaaa/BolgDemo/master/20250602181146827.png)

-   Then you will see that the plug-in has been successfully applied to the warehouse required for this experiment.
+   Then you will see that the plug-in has been successfully applied to the project required for this experiment.
 All subsequent operations in this experiment are completed on this editor.

    ![](https://raw.githubusercontent.com/YorHaaa/BolgDemo/master/20250602181742347.png)